derik-dot-digital/GM-File-Association/README.md

 Also feel free to contact me on [Discord](https://discord.gg/w8znaPQJYf).

 ## License
-GM File Association by Derik.NET is marked with CC0 1.0 Universal.
+GM File Association by Derik.Digital is marked with CC0 1.0 Universal.
 To view a copy of this license, visit https://creativecommons.org/publicdomain/zero/1.0/